AqwamCreates/DataPredict/docs/API/Models/DeepREINFORCE.md

 # [API Reference](../../API.md) - [Models](../Models.md) - DeepREINFORCE

-REINFORCE is a neural network with reinforcement learning capabilities.
+DeepREINFORCE is a neural network with reinforcement learning capabilities.
 It can predict any positive numbers of discrete values.

 ## Constructors